osg-htc/docs/docs/data/install-bestman-xrootd.md

 Install Instructions
 =-===================

 Note that this package is primarily intended for Bestman-Gateway acting as an endpoint for XRootD server.
-If you have not installed an XRootD server yet, follow the instructions in [the xrootd install documentation](install-xrootd).
+If you have not installed an XRootD server yet, follow the instructions in [the XRootD install documentation](install-xrootd).